 Aichryson tortuosum subsp. bethencourtianum and Aichryson tortuosum subsp. tortuosum can be distinguished by their leaves.
-The leaves of Aichryson tortuosum subsp. bethencourtianum are covered with non-glandular hairs, while the leaves of the latter are covered with glandular hairs.
+The leaves of Aichryson tortuosum subsp. bethencourtianum are covered with non-glandular hairs, while the latter's leaves are covered with glandular hairs.

 Scientific Name